-No Evidence Tick 1 Statutory Declaration, witnessed by a solicitor or magistrate / JP Stating that: You are over 18 years of age; WHERE APPLICABLE You are or are not married in your original gender to someone of the opposite sex; You are or are not in civil partnership in your original gender to someone of the same sex 2 Evidence that your acquired gender has been recognised under the law of an 'approved country or territory' This could include: A new birth certificate showing your acquired gender (a copy of your original birth certificate is also required, see item 5 below); An amended birth certificate showing the change of gender; A court order; The equivalent of a Gender Recognition Certificate; A copy of an entry in a register of legal recognition; or, Any other document that proves that you have had your acquired gender recognised under the law of an approved country or territory.
-3 Evidence of the date and place of your marriage or registration of your civil partnership 4 Application fee A cheque for the fee made payable to The Tribunals Service AND (if applicable) Evidence of your income to qualify for a reduced fee or an exemption of the fee.
-OR • Evidence to demonstrate that you are in receipt of qualifying benefits or entitlements.
-5 Birth registration information (if your birth was registered overseas) • A birth certificate or other official confirmation of date of birth and birth gender (unless you filled in the box at the end of section 4 to explain why you cannot produce this evidence).
-Please note: this evidence is not necessary if your birth was registered in the UK (or by the Forces registering service, or with a British Consul or High Commission, or under Merchant Shipping or Civil Aviation provisions).
+Academic documentation (if you were a student during the relevant period); An official letter from your employer or from an individual in a professional role (eg a solicitor, doctor, dentist, MP, etc) who knows you on a personal basis.
+To meet the criteria for evidence in this section, documents must include your name (in your new gender) and relevant dates.
+This is to confirm the period over which you have been living in your gender role.
+If evidence is in a different name to the one you have used on the application form, you will need to prove that it does relate to you.
+5 Application fee A cheque for the fee made payable to The Tribunals Service AND (if applicable) Evidence of your income to qualify for a reduced fee or an exemption of the fee.
+OR Evidence to demonstrate that you are in receipt of qualifying benefits or entitlements.
+6 Birth registration information (if your birth was registered overseas) If you were born abroad, a birth certificate or other official confirmation of date of birth gender (unless you filled in the box at the end of section 4 to explain why you cannot produce this evidence); Please note: this evidence is not necessary if your birth was registered in the UK (or by the Forces registering service, or with a British Consul or High Commission, or under Merchant Shipping or Civil Aviation provisions).